-Stem Cell Therapy for Osteoarthritis & Rheumatoid Arthritis
+Stem Cell Therapy for Osteoarthritis & Rheumatoid Arthritis in Mexico

 Osteoarthritis is the most common form of arthritis.
 This degenerative joint disorder affects mainly the lower back, small joints in the hands, the knees, hips, and neck.
 Osteoarthritis mainly occurs due to repetitive actions which then cause injury.
 The injury eats away cartilage which cushions the joints and causes friction to occur between these joints.
 Osteoarthritis can be painful and could even immobilize the patient.

 Rheumatoid arthritis mainly affects the ankles, feet, knees, elbows, shoulders, wrists and fingers.
 This is an autoimmune inflammatory condition which occurs when the body’s enzymes attack their healthy tissue.
 These enzymes destroy the synovial membrane which lubricates and protects the joints leading to inflammation, swelling and pain.
 Joint erosion could also come about if the condition is left untreated.

 Osteoarthritis and rheumatoid arthritis are different conditions, but for some reason people keep confusing the two.
 The causes are different and so are their symptoms.
 Diagnosis of the conditions is conducted differently and doctors also pursue different treatment options with both conditions.
 In other words, despite the fact that they affect the joints the conditions have no similarities.

 Different Characteristics of Osteoarthritis and Rheumatoid Arthritis